 The second half of tax amounts due has been extended to Monday, June 1, 2020.

-The assessor has certified Portland's ratio between assessed value and market value at 100%.
-The 100% ratio will be applied to the following tax exemptions which are then deducted from the assessed value of the property:
+The Assessor has declared Portland's FY20 ratio between assessed value and market value at 84%.
+The 84% ratio will be applied to the following tax exemptions which are then deducted from the assessed value of the property:

 Maine Homestead Exemption Program

-In its 2015 session The Maine legislature revised the amount the exemption to $15,000 of just value as of April 1, 2016 tax year.
+In its 2017 session, the Maine legislature revised the amount of the exemption to $20,000 of just value as of April 1, 2017.
+For FY20, there are over 8,700 properties that are receiving this exemption.
+This amounts to a tax savings of over $3.4 million.
 If you have already applied for this program you do not need to apply again on the same property.
-It is important to note that if you have recently moved or sold your property, you must reapply for the exemption on your current home.
+It is important to note that if you have recently moved or sold your property, you must reapply for the exemption on your new home.

 Applications must be received by the Tax Assessor by April 1 in the year that the exemption is first granted.
 Applications received after April 1 will not become effective until the following year.

 If you are currently receiving a tax reduction (blind, veteran or homestead exemption) on your property it is notated on the front side of your tax bill.
-If you wish to apply for these programs application forms are available in a PDF format for you to download and print.
-If you require Adobe Acrobat to print PDF files it is available free at Adobe Home Page.
+If you wish to apply for these programs, application forms are available for you to download and print here.